kingluddite/web-dev-notes/full-stack/meteor/udemy/full-stack-web-apps-with-meteor-and-react/03-notes-app/03-notes-app/11-complete-logout-with-new-routes.md

 # Setting up Logout to Work with New Routes (Part 2)
-* currentPagePrivacy gets updated as we move through the app
+* `currentPagePrivacy` gets updated as we move through the app
-* we added the code that will make this work but now we need to wire it up
+* We added the code that will make this work but now we need to wire it up
-* currently we are pulling the actual url from the browser and using that to determine if we should redirect
+* Currently we are pulling the actual *url* from the browser and using that to determine if we should redirect

 ```
 export const onAuthChange = (isAuthenticated) => {